kataras/iris/README.md

 **Applications that are written using Iris produce smaller file size even if they use more features** than a simple router library!

-> Q: How is that possible?

-> A: The Iris' vendor was done manually without any third-party tool.
-That means that I had the chance to remove any unnecessary code that Iris never uses internally.

-Always follows the latest trends and best practices.
+Iris always follows the latest trends and best practices.
 Iris is the **Secret To Staying One Step Ahead of Your Competition**.

-Iris is a high-performance tool, but it doesn't stops there.
+Iris is **a high-performance** tool, but it doesn't stops there.
 Performance depends on your application too, **Iris helps you to make the right choices** on every step.

 **Familiar** and easy **API**.
 Sinatra-like REST API.